cisco-ce/roomos.cisco.com/doc/MTR/AOSP.md

 **Change log**

 * March 19, 2025: Microsoft have updated their instructions, see their validation step for.
 We've added additional information about Device Enrollment Manager (DEM).
-See <a href='#device-enrollment-manager' style="color:rgb(126, 172, 251); ">Device Enrollment Manager</a>
+See <a href='#device-enrollment-manager' style="color:rgb(126, 172, 251); ">Device Enrollment Manager →</a>
 * February 25, 2025: Updated Cisco software release plan.
 See <a href='#cisco-sw-release-plan' style="color:rgb(126, 172, 251); ">Software release plan section →</a>